bbrous/chitgit_2022/src/readMe/NoteForm_info.md

           ...
 This section only executes if category has changed ...

+              ...     ...    ...    ...

+              if submitted form category the same as default - Do Nothing
+              ...     ...    ...    ...

-              if new submitted category different from default
+              if submitted form category different from default category

+              ...     ...     ...                                           x

-              first test if the defaultCategory was blank or prefilled if it was prefilled and will now be changed, - then the noteHolderArray of the defaultCategory must remove the reference to the noteId
+              b. test if the defaultCategory was blank or prefilled         x

+              if it was prefilled - then the default category already       x exists in the collection and contains a noteId in the categoryHolder array... so

+              the note Id must first be deleted from the default category    x so that the form submitted category (which has changed) can have the noteId added to it's categoryHolder array.            x

+              if default value is === '' then no delete execution

-              if defaultCategory !== '' then -
+              if defaultCategory !== '' then -                               x
-                 b. find defaultCategory index and delete noteId form
+                  find defaultCategory index and delete noteId form
                   it's noteHolders array

-              if default value is === '' then no delete execution
+              ...     ...     ...

-              c. check if category form data exists already or is new
+              c. check if category form data exists already or is new        x

               d. update category
-                 if existant category - add noteId to noteHolders if new category
+                 if existant category - add noteId to categoryHolders if new category
                     - add new category to Category collection with noteId as first noteHolder in noteHolderArray

-          ...                   .....                      ...
-           if new submitted category the same as default do nothing

       7. Update keyword collection
           a. check if keyword form data submitted is